 Improvements in technology also mean new opportunities for crime.
 Cybercrime is a growing concern for businesses, as phishing emails, malware, and scams, cost more and more money each year.
 Cybersecurity can help protect you and your employees from losing sensitive information, time, money, and professional reputation.
 With data hacks and security breaches making national news, you can't afford to risk leaving your data unprotected.

 Change can be hard.
-It can be especially hard when we there is a change in the software or systems we use every day.
+It can be especially hard when there is a change in the software or systems we use every day.
 We all know the groans and complaints that happen when Google changes its algorithm or Facebook updates its news feed.
 But what would happen if we never adapted to those changes?
 We would probably still be using AOL messenger and checking our beepers.
 Technology evolution is a given in the modern digital world.
 If you are operating on an old, outdated, or obsolete system in your business or agency, it is time to take a look at the benefits of updating, upgrading, and modernizing.